Bluscream/openrgb-scripts/README.md

 ### Static
 - Sets devices to a specific color and keeps them static
-- Supports any color (named colors, RGB values, or hex codes)
+- Supports any color (named colors, RGB values, hex codes, or 'random')
 - Configurable brightness control
 - Perfect for setting a solid color across all devices

 ### Lightning
 - Simulates lightning strikes with bright flashes and fade-out
-- Configurable colors (random or specific)
+- Configurable colors (random, named colors, RGB values, or hex codes)
 - Targets random devices or all devices
 - Adjustable fade-out timing (100-500ms)